-Expected Student Learning Outcomes Department of Physician Assistant Studies
+Expected Student Learning of the Pace University Lenox Hill Hospital Physician Assistant Program

-Expected Student Learning Outcomes, Department of Physician Assistant Studies
+Expected Student Learning Outcomes, Pace University Lenox Hill Hospital Physician Assistant Program

 - 1. Elicit a complete or directed patient history. - 2.
 Perform a complete or directed physical examination. - 3.
 Recognize "normal" vs. abnormal findings on the history and physical examination. - 4.
 Develop appropriate differential diagnoses, problem lists, and management plans. - 5.
 Accurately record and orally present findings in an organized manner. - 6.
 Perform, request, and/or interpret routine laboratory or diagnostic tests/studies. - 7.
 Initiate treatment for common problems encountered in patient care including the writing of medical orders and prescriptions. - 8.
 Perform routine therapeutic procedures, e.g. suturing and casting, and assist in surgical procedures. - 9.
 Provide appropriate health education and counseling for patients. - 10.
 Perform independent evaluation and therapeutic procedures in response to life-threatening situations. - 11.
 Recognize the indications for patient/family referral and initiate such referrals. - 12.
 Recognize the value of consultation with colleagues, physicians, and other health professionals. - 13.
 Recognize the contribution of other health care professionals to the delivery of patient care and work effectively with them towards meeting patient care objectives in a variety of settings. - 14.
 Maintain current knowledge of community health facilities, agencies, and resources. - 15.
 Maintain and apply a critical, current operational knowledge of new medical information. - 16.
 Recognize and respond appropriately to issues of diversity which impact on the delivery of patient care. - 17.
 Practice in a manner consistent with the highest standards of ethical and professional behavior